withastro/astro/.changeset/rich-books-dress.md

 '@astrojs/sitemap': patch
 ---

-The `canonocalURL` option was deleted in the previous commit.
+The `canonicalURL` option was deleted in the previous commit.
 But its validation still exists.